Tightness in contact metric 3-manifolds: Introduction

-Recall, we say that a Riemannian metric and a contact structure $\xi$ are \dfn{weakly compatible} if there exist a Reeb vector field for $\xi$ which is perpendicular to $\xi$.
 This class of metrics includes all the non-singular curl eigenfields and Beltrami fields.
-In addition, it allows for hyperbolic metrics, see Section~\ref{S:examples}.
+In addition, as shown in Section~\ref{S:examples} it allows for hyperbolic metrics.
 It is also stable both under conformal changes and under the modifications used by Krouglov in \cite{Krouglov08}, see Remark~\ref{rem:Krouglov} below.

 We will use several measures of how far a weakly compatible metric is from being compatible.
-First recall that the rotation speed $\theta'$ and the norm $\rho$ of the special Reeb vector field $R$ entering in the definition are both constant in the compatible case so their gradient are such measures.
+First the rotation speed $\theta'$ and the norm $\rho$ of the special Reeb vector field $R$ entering in the definition are both constant in the compatible case so their gradient are such measures.
 We will also use the mean curvature $H$ of the contact plane field.
 It vanishes for compatible metrics and its definition is recalled in Section~\ref{S:compatible_metrics}.
-Finally we shall also use the normalized Reeb vector field $n = R/\|R\|$.
-In the compatible case it is a geodesic vector field so we will measure the norm of $\nabla_n n$.
+Finally we shall also use the normalized Reeb vector field $n = R/\|R\|$, which also happens to be a unit normal vector field to the contact planes.
+In the compatible case it is a geodesic vector field so we will consider $\nabla_n n$.